Mon, 24th Feb - Wed, 26th Feb 2020

 Water is also studied: How to test your supply, understand what filter equipment is required, and ultimately how water quality affects your drinks.

 Baristas will learn of the new advancements in espresso equipment and be prepared to make informed choices when purchasing machines and grinders.
 They will also learn how to carry out basic maintenance procedures such as replacing grinder burrs, showers and seals.
 Managerial aspects of running a good café are also considered, such as planning your café layout, managing your customer service, dealing with customer complaints, and calculating your profitability.
+During the course, you will have a chance to work on both of our espresso machines (La Marzocco Linea PB and Linea Mini) in our purpose built coffee lab.
+Lunch and refreshments will be provided.

 It is recommended that students have been working for a minimum of one year in a job with exposure to barista skills before taking this module.